stsolovey/Yandex-Mail-via-Http-Requests/README.md

 ### Login to the Yandex Mail, return the list of emails and send emails from drafts, using http requests.

 This code works with [Yandex Mail](https://mail.yandex.ru/ "Yandex Mail").

 It reads incoming emails and sends mails from drafts folder.

+It works properly *at the current* (2022.07.22) moment.

+The **raw requests** folder contains sourse http requests, except sending draft request (will be added later).

 ### How to use?